-Ads for Conjugated Linoleic Acid (CLA) promote this fatty compound as a supplement that will aid weight loss efforts.
 In nature, CLA is formed by bacteria that live within the digestive tract of grazing animals, such as cows.
-When these bacteria encounter the omega-6 fatty acid, linoleic acid, they make small structural changes to create the conjugated form, CLA.
+When these bacteria encounter linoleic acid, they make small structural changes to create the conjugated form, CLA.
 It’s critical to know that different CLA sources don't contain the same form of the compound; CLA c9t11 is more common in food sources whereas supplement sources tend to have CLA t10c12.
-Humans take in CLA from the diet through consumption of meat and dairy products, though the amount in foods is much less than in supplements.
+Humans take in CLA through consumption of meat and dairy products or altered vegetable oils, though the amount in foods is much less than in supplements.
 Keep in mind that humans ingest enough "beneficial" fats through balanced diets to reap the health benefits, so it’s good to consider how much you’re already getting through diet before turning to supplements.

 It’s also worth noting that the U.S. Food and Drug Administration (FDA) doesn't test these products to verify the claims listed on manufacturers' labels.
 Given that, neither the FDA nor the product's manufacturers need to prove that the product is effective or even safe to take.
-At this point in time, the available research leaves question as to whether long-term use of CLA supplements by humans is safe.
+At this point in time, the available research leaves questions as to whether long-term use of CLA supplements by humans is safe.
 Additionally, many products don't note what type of CLA their supplement contains.
-Therefore, it’s recommended that folks are cautious when using CLA supplements, and pregnant or lactating women need to avoid taking them altogether.
+Therefore, it’s recommended that folks are cautious when using CLA supplements, and those who are pregnant or lactating are advised to avoid taking them altogether.